AllStarLink/ASL3-Manual/docs/developers/package-builds.md

     * *app\_rpt Version Tag* - This is the app\_rpt version determined above

-    * *Package Revision* - This is the Release Version determined above
+    * *Package Revision* - This is the Package Version determined above

     * *Platform Architecture* - Choose `amd64` or `arm64` as appropriate